 Profile: Toronto Mayor Rob Ford

-The mayor of Toronto came to power an outsider, with strong backing from his suburban neighbourhood.
+Rob Ford was first elected to lead Canada's most populous city in 2010 as an outsider, with strong backing from his suburban neighbourhood.

-But now Rob Ford faces pressure to resign from former allies on the city council after admitting he smoked crack cocaine while severely inebriated.
+But by 2013 he faced heavy pressure to resign from both political opposition and former allies on the city council after admitting he smoked crack cocaine while severely inebriated.

 The drugs confession is only one of the many episodes in a long saga of cringe-inducing behaviour from the mayor.